TheChronicMonster/coinflipper/index.md

 1. For this DApp, there will be two participants betting on a coin flip.

-2. Caller (Participant A) will deploy the DApp and choose the face of the coin to bet on.
+2. Caller (the contract originator) will deploy the DApp and choose the face of the coin to bet on.

-3. Flipper (Participant B) will connect to the contract, confirm the face choice, and set the wager amount.
+3. Flipper will connect to the contract, confirm the face choice, and set the wager amount.

 4. Caller will confirm the wager amount and both participants will see the face and wager confirmations.